alexmoon/pv-porcupine/README.md

 # pv-porcupine

-A [Node.js](http://nodejs.org/) [addon](http://nodejs.org/api/addons.html) that provides a wrapper around the [Picovoice Porcupine](https://picovoice.ai/) library, enabling an application to record and play audio with cross platform support.
-With this library, you can create a writable [node.js stream](https://nodejs.org/dist/latest-v8.x/docs/api/stream.html) that can receive data piped from other streams, such as system audio, files and network connections.
+A [Node.js](http://nodejs.org/) [addon](http://nodejs.org/api/addons.html) that provides a wrapper around the [Picovoice Porcupine](https://picovoice.ai/) wake word detection library.

-**Note:** This is a server side library.
+**Note:** This is a Node.js library.
 It will not work in a browser.

 ## Installation

 Install [Node.js](http://nodejs.org/) for your platform.
 This software has been developed against the long term stable (LTS) release.
 For ease of installation with other node packages, this package includes a copy of the dependent Porcupine library and so has no prerequisites.

-`pv-porcupine` is designed to be `require`d or `import`ed to use from your own application to provide async processing.
-For example:
+Build rules are defined for Mac and Linux platforms.
+Windows is not supported.

+**Important:** Before using the library you will need to download or generate a keyword file.
+A number of pre-generated keyword files are available in the [Porcupine repository](https://github.com/picovoice/Porcupine), along with a tool to generate your own keywords.

+Install the package with:

     npm install --save pv-porcupine